Biography and Philosophy

 "In a way, I am now living the story that I used to teach and write about."

 — John D. Haeger

-Dr. Haeger is a member of the board of governors for the Translational Genomics Research Institute, known as TGen, the Greater Phoenix Leadership, Arizona Commerce Authority, American College and University Presidents' Climate Commitment Steering Committee, chair of the AASCU Committee on International Education and the Flagstaff 40.
-He is a former member of the Arizona State Board of Education, former chair of the United Way of Northern Arizona board, former commissioner for the Western Interstate Commission for Higher Education, and is past chair of the Big Sky Conference Presidents' Council.
+Dr. Haeger is a member of the board of governors for the Translational Genomics Research Institute, known as TGen, Greater Phoenix Leadership, Arizona Commerce Authority and the Flagstaff 40.
+He is a former member of the Arizona State Board of Education, former member of the American College and University Presidents' Climate Commitment Steering Committee, and served as chair of the AASCU Committee on International Education and the United Way of Northern Arizona board.
+Dr. Haeger is a former commissioner for the Western Interstate Commission for Higher Education and is past chair of the Big Sky Conference Presidents' Council.

 He has worked at all levels of higher education—professor, chair, dean, vice president, and provost.